Morocco in World War II: Aftermath

-The United States and other former Allies continued to be involved in Morocco for several years after World War II, which saw its resources used during the Cold War.
-In 1951, there were five American air bases in use in Morocco.
-In 1953, Mohammad V was exiled to Corsica for refusing to approve the enforcement of several French laws He was sent to Corsica and then Madagascar.
+For several years after World War II, the United States and other former Allies continued to be involved in Morocco, whose resources were used during the Cold War.
+In 1951, the US had five air bases in use in Morocco.
+In 1953, Mohammad V was exiled to Corsica for refusing to approve the enforcement of several French laws, then Madagascar.
 Two years later, he was allowed to return due to violence that occurred during his absence.